 Endpoint security solutions can analyze the root cause of issues and track suspicious behaviors from the initial incident response all the way through to the final remediation.

 How EDR Can Support Incident Response Teams

 EDR tools should be a key component in the portfolio of any security operations center, but combining EDR security with MDR can further amplify the effectiveness of these tools.

 Example: Identifying and Quarantining Suspicious Endpoint Files

 Here’s an example: A forensic engineer can identify a malicious file on an endpoint and share this information with an incident response monitoring team.
-This team can then use an EDR tool to search for other malicious artifacts on the system to determine the depth and breadth of the problem.
+This team can then use an endpoint detection and response tool to search for other malicious artifacts on the system to determine the depth and breadth of the problem.

 If something suspicious is uncovered, the team can pull out an entire registry value for analysis.
 If an endpoint was changed or a network event occurred, the team can determine exactly when it happened.